absmohamed/JS-intro/React_intro/README.md

 ## Component Nesting

-What if we want to render multiple JSX components?
+What if we want to render multiple JSX elements?
 It wouldn't be a good practice to have all of our logic in a single component that is rendered to the root node, so we'll have to be able to render multiple components in our root render.
 Let's see what happens if we try to render our greeting a couple of times in ReactDOM.render().

 index.js